 What is Location Analytics?

-We provide Location Analytics designed to enable business to optimize their marketing and planning efforts using GIS technology.
-Location analytics let you analyze people and businesses based on where they are located.
+We provide Location Analytics designed to enable business to optimize their marketing and planning efforts using GIS technology, spatial analytics and enhanced databases.
+Location analytics lets you analyze people and businesses based on where they are located.

 Location Analytics Defined